mistadikay/blog/src/pages/2018-07-02-scala-implicit-polymorphism/index.md

             doReturn("bar").when(mock).foo()
 ```

-What this error means is that Scala can not recognize which version of the method has been called.
+<br>What this error means is that Scala can not recognize which version of the method has been called.
 Scala compiler thinks that both methods are equally valid candidates for that case.
 Now that's interesting.
 Let's try to understand why.

 ## Investigation